Nebo15/logger_json/README.md

   plug LoggerJSON.Plug
   ```

+  `LoggerJSON.Plug` is configured by default to use `LoggerJSON.Plug.MetadataFormatters.GoogleCloudLogger`.
+  You can replace it with the `:metadata_formatter` config option.

   5. Optionally.
 Use Ecto telemetry for additional metadata:

   Attach telemetry handler for Ecto events in `start/2` function in `application.ex`